About The Trial Before Christmas

 The trial unfolded before a packed standing-room only audience of more than 500, and featured real expert testimony mixed with a little holiday magic from beyond.
 Real court security officers, a clerk and court stenographer lent an authentic air to the event.
 A saxophone playing Santa Claus, a lively cameo from a long gone gangster who was famously tried in the same court, and other theatrical flares transformed the evening into one of wonder and high spirits.

-Reporters from The Wall Street Journal, Capital New York (Politico), Times Union, Troy Record, Metroland, WNYT Ch.
+Reporters from The Wall Street Journal, Politico, Times Union, Troy Record, Metroland, WNYT Ch.
 13 and many other media outlets squeezed into the press box and spread news of the trial around the world.

 After heated deliberation, the jury returned unable to arrive at a verdict.
 But the Caseys, on behalf of their Livingston clients, vowed to re-try the case again the following year.
 With no clear winner, Troy Mayor Lou Rosamilla issued a proclamation declaring December 23, 2013 to be Clement Clarke Moore & Henry Livingston, Jr. Day in Troy, New York, in recognition of this small American city’s role in holiday history.